adobe/htl-spec/SPECIFICATION.md

 ### 1.2.
 Available Expression Options

 #### 1.2.1.
 Display Context
-To protect against cross-site scripting (XSS) vulnerabilities, Sightly automatically recognises the context within which an output string is to be displayed within the final HTML output, and escapes that string appropriately.
+To protect against cross-site scripting (XSS) vulnerabilities, HTL automatically recognises the context within which an output string is to be displayed within the final HTML output, and escapes that string appropriately.

 It is also possible to override the automatic display context handling with the `context` option.